patriziawatlington/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code.
 Refactor when necessary, avoid premature optimization, and remember that code is read far more often than it is written.
 Invest time in understanding the problem before diving into a solution, and embrace the power of abstraction to manage complexity."

 In essence, keep your code simple and elegant, focus on clarity and structure, continuously improve, and always consider the bigger picture and long-term implications of your coding decisions.

+# 2024-01-28
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on data and profiling results.
+Remember that simplicity, readability, and correctness are paramount in the initial stages of development."

+This quote emphasizes the importance of avoiding unnecessary optimizations early in the coding process, which can often introduce complexity and bugs.
+Instead, programmers should prioritize clarity and functionality, ensuring their code works correctly and is easy to understand before refining for performance.